Crohn's Disease FAQs

 - Stress is a known trigger for Crohn's disease flares.
 True or False?

-- What are liquid diets that allow the digestive system to rest?
+- Elemental diets are liquid diets that allow the digestive system to rest.
+True or false?

 - Improve your Health I.Q. on Crohn's Disease